liberda/HTTP.sh/docs/template-examples.md

 ```

 `render` is the core of the templating engine; it takes an assoc array, iterates over it, applies
 additional magic and outputs the response directly to stdout.
-It is likely the last thing you want
+It is likely the final thing you want
 to run in your script.

-The script above has referenced a HTML file.
-For this example, we put it under
+The script above has referenced an HTML file; For this example, we put it under
 `app/templates/main.htm`, but you're free to use any directory structure for this.

 ```